-In connection with each debt transaction, the City enters into a Continuing Disclosure Agreement ("CDA") in order to formalize the City's commitments to bondholders and to assist underwriters in complying with their obligations under SEC Rule 15c2-12(b)(5).
+In connection with each public offering of Obligations, the City enters into a Continuing Disclosure Agreement ("CDA") in order to assist underwriters in complying with their obligations under SEC Rule 15c2-12(b)(5).
 The provisions of the CDAs relate to 1) the City's provision of annual reports to MSRB, specifying the contents and timeliness of those reports; and 2) the City's timely disclosure of certain categories of so-called "significant events".